Vinyl Test Pressing Guide

 Manufacturing vinyl can be an expensive endeavor, and you don’t want to have to remake a pressing of 10,000 records because a mistake got made but wasn’t caught before manufacturing took place.

 Reviewing your test pressings does take a little bit of extra time on your end.
-But, it’s time well spent compared to the months of time and potentially thousands of dollars lost, if you have to remake a full manufacturing run to fix something.
+But, it’s time well spent compared to the months of time and potentially thousands of dollars lost, if you have to remake a manufacturing run to fix something.

 Because vinyl is an imperfect medium (that’s why we love it!), a certain amount of surface noise and random clicks/pops are to be expected, and these will all vary a little bit from disc to disc.
 That’s perfectly normal.
 One of the great things about vinyl is that each individual disc really is something unique and one-of-a-kind.